 Karate refers to the Japanese and Okinawan forms of combative art.
-Authentic karate is not often what is advertised, even if what is something to be respected in its own right.
-Its longest known origin in thought and physical training go back to an ancient time, perhaps from what is now Southern India, brought to China to become an art, exported to Okinawa and developed into a unique system of defense-based tactics, and finally modernized in Japan among the Nippon warrior culture, where it spread throughout the world, including back to Okinawa as “Karate.”
+Authentic karate is often what is fasly advertised, even if what offered.
+True karate's longest known origin in thought and physical training go back to an ancient time, perhaps from what is now Southern India, brought to China to become an art, exported to Okinawa and developed into a unique system of defense-based tactics, and finally modernized in Japan among the Nippon warrior culture, where it spread throughout the world, including back to Okinawa as “Karate.”

 A traditional definition of "karate-do" is Japanese or Okinawan way of empty hand combat.

 The practitioner of karate is called a “karate-ka.”

 In contemporary culture the word “karate” has been exploited perhaps because of being a house hold name, more recognizable than other names, and at times simply to be iterated from something overheard or aforesaid propelling ambiguity for whatever reason.

 In fact, Karate became defined by the Japanese and appropriately adopted to the fighting art of the former Ryuku Kingdom or Okinawa.
 The systems of Okinawa may have come first, but the Japanese defined their style and today refers to both Okinawan and Japanese specific systems of “empty-hand” combative arts.

 Even though one can appreciate other combative activities, karate is NOT, MMA, boxing, Mui Tai, Taekwondo, or other activities often advertised practices as “karate,” but is not karate by definition.